actionanand/conventional-calculator/README.md

-# conventional-calculator
+# Conventional Calculator
-This calculator is for JS practice
+This calculator app is for JS practice only